-helps with intercultural communication and was careful to clarify, "I think the most important for me is contact live, face-to-face..."
-(NIU5) This fantasy of an unmediated communicative act is just that, fantastic.
+Several of the interview subjects in the Negotiating Cultural Differences study commented that while they use, enjoy, and waste time on Facebook-with some reporting usage "all day," "24/7," and "all the time"-they nonetheless accord it an inferior metaphysical status, commenting that it is "less personal than face-to-face" communication.
+One interview subject was asked about how digital media helps with intercultural communication and was careful to clarify, "I think the most important for me is contact live, face-to-face."
+This fantasy of an unmediated communicative act is just that, fantastic.
 Our respondents presume that whatever communicative digital practices they embody or especially, avoid are in some way inferior, less direct, and more "mediated" than the face-to-face.

 Within the study data, it was extremely uncommon for respondents to complicate this metaphysics of the real, with only one digital native commenting, "I think our online social life is an important part of daily life.
 Not a replacement for real life but another dimension of it."
-(NIU 4) This was perhaps the only incursion in the entire sample even remotely problematising the notion of the real.
-"The real problem [for our respondents as well as our research] is not that investigators of computer-mediated social interaction have used one theory of the real or another.
-The problem is that researchers have more often than not utilized theory without explicitly recognizing which one or considering why one comes to be employed as opposed to another."
-45
+This was perhaps the only incursion in the entire sample even remotely problematizing the notion of the real.
+The real problem (for our respondents as well as our research) is not that investigators of computer-mediated social interaction have used one theory of the real or another.
+The problem is that researchers have more often than not utilized theory without explicitly recognizing which one or considering why one comes to be employed as opposed to another.

-The international students in our study-representing many languages and cultures-seem to indicate that global youth culture is certainly homogenous enough to reproduce a specific metaphysical understanding of the real that is not specific to native country or native language, but remains firmly lodged in a western, metaphysical conceptual nexus operationalised in our formation and understanding of technology's function.
-Those same conceptual parameters traced out in Heidegger's "Question Concerning Technology" seem to apply to this global sample.
+The international students in the Harmonia study-representing many languages and cultures-seem to indicate that global youth culture is certainly homogenous enough to reproduce a specific metaphysical understanding of the real that is not specific to native country or native language, but remains firmly lodged in a Western, metaphysical conceptual nexus operationalized in our formation and understanding of technology's function.
+Those same conceptual parameters traced out in Heidegger's "Question Concerning Technology" (1977) seem to apply to this global sample.
 Why would a diverse international group all mobilize a singular conceptual formation?
 The predominance of a Platonic metaphysical formulation is not surprising in a group of international students who hail from around the globe when one looks at the existing research on international students.
-That brings us full circle back to the issue of privilege vis a vis the relative status of international students with respect to other global peoples on the move, for example migrant workers, refugees, and so on.
-The digital natives of our sample are relatively well-educated and thus, not representative of global diversity of position and status.
-They are representative, however, of the ubiquitous naturalisation of this specific formation of the concept of technology.
+That brings us full circle back to the issue of privilege vis a vis the relative status of international students with respect to other global peoples on the move, for example, migrant workers, refugees, and so on.
+The digital natives of the

+Harmonia sample are relatively well educated and thus, not representative of global diversity of position and status.
+They are representative, however, of the ubiquitous naturalization of this specific formation of the concept of technology.